Superrehtard/old_diaspora_wiki/Feature:-Groups.md

 ### From 0bject@diasp.org

-There are a few requisite properties for a Diaspora (discussion) group, then there are lots of other, optional bells & whistles.
+There are a few requisite properties for a Diaspora (discussion) group, and then there are lots of other, optional bells & whistles.
 To start, something like this ...

-* Name for the aggregate entity/object type: GROUP, or (in keeping with the botanical metaphor) forum, synapse, rhizome, cell-cluster, garden?
+* Name for the aggregate entity/object type: GROUP, forum, synapse or (in keeping with the botanical metaphor) rhizome, floret, cell-cluster, garden?
 Welcome to the Friends_of_the_Moth (lepidopterists' group).

 * Probably 'owned' by one or more members.
 Ownership should be transferable so that the group doesn't become orphaned.
 Mechanism for anyone to create a new group.

 * Internal dialogs are hidden from outsiders.
-This may offend some staunch open-source/open-content purists, but it is crucial to getting serious work done.
+This may offend some steadfast open-source/open-content purists, but it is crucial to getting serious work done.
 Some groups are by their nature sensitive: medical or recovery groups, families & kids, some minorities, political parties, software developers, artists & other intellectual property holders — in short, much of what should be happening on Diaspora.
 Of course, open-access groups would also be a good thing.

 * Need a path for finding & joining a group that one would like to join.